hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-with-the-hpe-data-services-cloud-console-powershell-sdk.md

 }
 ```

-A﻿fter getting the systems list with the *Invoke-SystemsList* command, I stored the system name and system Id in an array, because I will need the system Id for many of the possible API commands.
-Generally it is the case that  the systems, volume, hosts, initiators etc. you want to manipulate in your scripts are defined by their ids.
-I.e. if you work with the DSCC API you will work with the id of the object you want to change or delete.
+A﻿fter getting the systems list with the *Invoke-SystemsList* command, I storage the system name and system ID in an array because I needed the system ID for many of the possible API commands.
+Generally it is the case that  the systems, volume, hosts, initiators etc. you want to manipulate in your scripts are defined by their IDs.
+For example, if you work with the DSCC API, you will work with the id of the object you want to change or delete.

-If I want to create for instance a new volume, then I do need to define the volume parameters like name, size etc. and the system where I want to create the volume.
-The system is defined by its system id and a new volume can be created with the *Invoke-VolumeCreate* command that has two input parameters: the system id and the volume parameters that are stored in a *CreateVolumeInput* object using the *Initialize-CreateVolumeInput* method.
+F﻿or instance, if you want to create a new volume, then you need to to define the volume parameters like name, size etc. and the system where you want to create the volume.
+A new volume can be created with the *Invoke-VolumeCreate* command that has two input parameters: the system ID and the volume parameters that are stored in a *CreateVolumeInput* object using the *Initialize-CreateVolumeInput* method.

 ```powershell
 $SystemId = $System.Primera650